Multistorey car park: Automated parking

-Automated car parks have been popular for multistory residential buildings in New York City and Paris.
-In Toronto, automated car parks are gradually catching in the downtown core condominium developments sine the 2010s, due to developers having to meet city-mandated minimum parking space requirements while building on increasingly smaller lots.
+Automated car parks have been popular for multistorey residential buildings in New York City and Paris.
+In Toronto, automated car parks are gradually catching in the downtown core condominium developments since the 2010s, due to developers having to meet city-mandated minimum parking space requirements while building on increasingly smaller lots.

 Other technologies

 Modern car parks utilize a variety of technologies to help motorists find unoccupied parking spaces, car location when returning to the vehicle and improve their experience.
 These include adaptive lighting, sensors and parking space LED indicators (red for occupied, green for available and blue is reserved for the disabled; above every parking space), indoor positioning system (IPS), including QR code, and mobile payment options.
 The Santa Monica Place shopping mall in California has cameras on each stall that can help count the lot occupancy and find lost cars.

 Online booking technology service providers have been created to help drivers find long-term parking in an automated manner, while also providing significant savings for those who book parking spaces ahead of time.
 They use real-time inventory management checking technology to display car parks with availability, sorted by price and distance from the airport.